dhis2/dhis2-docs/src/tutorials/glowroot.md

 ### Transactions tab

-The `Transactions` tabs gives several real time information on the different APIs served by the application along with associated queries, response times , slow traces etc. An overview of the total API transactions will be shown on the left hand pane and on selecting individual API transaction types, a detailed breakdown of the slowtraces/response times/queries can be listed.
-Real time monitoring of this tab will help in identifying if any specific API is performing poorly than usual.
+The `Transactions` tabs gives various real time information on the different APIs served by the application along with associated queries, response times, slow traces etc. An overview of the total API transactions will be shown on the left hand pane and on selecting individual API transaction type, a detailed breakdown of the slowtraces/response times/queries can be listed.
+Real time monitoring of this tab will help in identifying if any specific API is performing poorly.
 The corresponding Slow Trace for the API can be opened in the Slow Traces tab which gives detailed information of the specific API. `JVM Thread stats` and `Query stats` are useful if retrieved from a poorly performing API's slowtrace to understand if the issue is in a specific slow query or if there is high memory allocation etc.

 ### Errors tab